-UCRP paid approximately \$3.4 billion in periodic retirement, disability and preretirement survivor benefits to 68,346 members and their beneficiaries and survivors during fiscal year 2018-19.
-The retirement payments described include cost-of-living adjustments (COLAs) and exclude lump sum cashouts and member withdrawals.
-Payments to survivors include basic death payments and survivor annuities.
+UCRP paid approximately \$3.5 billion in periodic retirement, disability and preretirement survivor benefits during fiscal year 2019-20.
+As of June 30, 2020 there were 80,745 members in pay status, including beneficiaries and survivors.
+The retirement payments described included cost-of-living adjustments (COLAs) and excluded lump sum cashouts and member withdrawals.
+Payments to survivors included basic death payments and survivor annuities.
 The table below reflects total benefits paid in each category over the past 10 years.